Beauregarde Snow Pea Growing Guide

 Diseases: Use well-drained soil and crop rotation to avoid pea root rot (Fusarium sp./Aphanomyces euteiches).
 This variety is susceptible to powdery mildew late in the season.

 Peas can be grown in a sturdy container with a trellis.
+We recommend installing a trellis that is between 5-6ft. tall.

 3”-long, wavy, dark purple peas.
 For peak flavor, we recommend waiting to harvest until small peas are visible in the pods, past traditional snow pea size.
 Bumps should be clearly pronounced: more than a traditional snow pea, less than a shelling pea.